vincentqqb/PriorLane/README.md

 ```
 <!-- The existence of lane markings are labelled on the two famous benchmarks, which will be used in our model. -->
 ### Custom data with prior knowledge
-Prepare your lane detection datas with prior knowledge as follows:
+The Zjlab dataset is not allowed open source according to laboratory policy.
+Prepare your own lane detection dataset with prior knowledge as follows:
 ```
 ├── Custom data with prior knowledge
 │   ├── imgs